How Video Marketing Can Grow Your Business

 You have to Break a Few Eggs to Make an Omelette

 If the old idiom is true (a picture is worth a thousand words), then a one minute video should be worth millions of words.
-And that same video will allow us to convey millions of images per minute that can be quickly perceived and not easily forgotten.
+And that same video will allow us to convey millions of images per minute that can be quickly understood and not easily forgotten.

 Remember the infamous 1980’s drug commercial that showed an egg in a frying pan?
 I can recall it easily.
 The frying egg helped the audience recognize the horrors of drug use.
-It was a simple 15-second clip that quickly conveyed a serious and complex issue
+It was a simple 15-second clip that conveyed a serious and complex issue

 Let’s look at this from another perspective.
 Write about every aspect of the drug ad, frame by frame, including your emotional response and the major themes of the commercial.
 How long of an article would it be?
 And how long to read it?
 Our commercial was only 15 seconds.